What is employee experience in 2022?

 These are all valid areas for investment – and testament to the vast spectrum of factors that impact EX.
 But unless you’ve got unlimited budget (ha!), how do you narrow it down?

 Looking at what employees say improves their experience is a good start – and when we do that, there’s one clear frontrunner: better technology.
+Using XCD's HR reporting and analytics solution provides a simple way to gain these vital insights into their organisation and make more informed, well-rounded data driven decisions that have the interests and needs of employees at its core.

 Our research saw employees explicitly calling this connection out, with 77% saying poor technology has a negative impact on their experience at work.
 And employees who rated their workplace tech as advanced were 193% more likely to say their employee experience was good.

 We found workplace tech was especially important to employees who are extremely invested in their company’s success and who often go above and beyond.
 Your most passionate top-performers care most about having advanced tech that empowers them, rather than snarling up their time and stalling progress.
+Employee Relationship software can be extremely useful in providing a self-service HR solution that empowers employees and provides a clear internal line of communication between teams and colleagues.

 Aside from immediate colleagues, few things tangibly impact employees’ day-to-day experience more than the tech they interact with.
 Nowhere is that truer than HR technology, sitting at the heart of the employee experience web.